DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-1/sound-and-hearing/_index.md

 separator = "##"
 +++

-# Sound and hearing
+## Introduction to Sound and Hearing

+### What You'll Learn
+- Basics of sound: amplitude, frequency, phase, and harmonics
+- How the ear processes sound
+- Introduction to psychoacoustics: How we perceive sound
+- Practical implications for audio production

+### Why It Matters
+Understanding sound and hearing is foundational for anyone working in audio production, from recording and mixing to synthesis and sound design.

 {{% note %}}

-To understand the basics of audio production, we need to understand the basics of sound.
-Recording, sampling, and synthesis all start and end with sound.
+This slide sets the stage for the presentation by outlining what students will learn and why it's important.
+Emphasize that these fundamentals will be referenced throughout their studies and careers.
 {{%/ note %}}

 ---